Headbutt: In fiction

 The character Yosser Hughes in Boys from the Blackstuff was noted for headbutting people and inanimate objects.
 In one scene, his young daughter headbutts a social worker.
 Headbutts often feature in professional wrestling and fighting video games.

 In The Mummy Returns, Evelyn O'Connell headbutts some opponents, which she learned from her husband Rick O'Connell.

+In 2009's Paul Blart: Mall Cop, Kevin James, as Paul Blart, headbutts a criminal breaking into his mall after store hours in the efforts to subdue them.
+He succeeds, knocking them out and shoving them into the ball pit below, but he injures himself just as badly as his opponent, grimacing in pain and stating, "Ugh...
+Nobody wins with a headbutt."

 In nature

 Rams are well known for butting with their heads and horns.
 From this, the terms battering ram and hydraulic ram are derived.
+Goats are also well-known for butting.
 Many males in various animal species employ butting during courtship to show off their strength to potential mates.

-Cats engage in a gentle behavior that resembles headbutting, where they hit another person or animal with their forehead scent glands to mark their territory with pheromones.
+Cats engage in a gentle behavior that resembles headbutting, where they "bunt" a person or another animal with their forehead scent glands to mark their territory with pheromones.

 In sports

 Contact sports

 Headbutts are generally forbidden in most contact sports and, if performed, result in penalties and even disqualifications.
-However, it is a strike allowed in Burmese boxing, capoeira, muay boran, combat sambo, some full-contact karate rulesets/variants - namely Kūdō - and in the self-defence art of krav maga.
+However, it is a strike allowed in Lethwei (which is the only professional sport allowing the strike), capoeira, muay boran, combat sambo, some full-contact karate rulesets/variants - namely Kūdō - and in the self-defence art of krav maga.
 In traditional boxing, official game style regulations are used if the headbutt is accidental.
 If a match does not reach halfway, it is no contest.
 If it reaches past the official match point, then scores will be calculated.

 It is also the primary focus of the Eritrean martial art Testa.
 Headbutts were a commonly used technique in vale tudo and mixed martial arts before the introduction of the unified rules of MMA.
 Similarly, although the art itself forbids any kind of strikes, some masters of judo taught the use of headbutts under the name of atama ate waza, as demonstrated by Kyuzo Mifune and Mikinosuke Kawaishi.